epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 To enable this the variable GENVERSION must be set with the desired name of the generated header.
 By default this variable is empty and no header will be generated.
-If speciﬁed, this variable must be set before configure/RULES is included.
+If specified, this variable must be set before configure/RULES is included.

-It is also necessary to add an explicit dependency for each source ﬁle which includes the generated header.
+It is also necessary to add an explicit dependency for each source file which includes the generated header.

-An Makeﬁle which generates a version header named “myversion.h” included by “devVersionString.c” would have the following.
+An Makefile which generates a version header named "myversion.h" included by "devVersionString.c" would have the following.

 .. code ::

         TOP=../..
         include $(TOP)/configure/CONFIG
         # ... define PROD or LIBRARY names sometarget
         sometarget_SRCS = devVersionString.c
         GENVERSION = myversion.h
         include $(TOP)/configure/RULES
         # for each source file
         devVersionString$(DEP): $(GENVERSION)

-The optional variables GENVERSIONMACRO and GENVERSIONDEFAULT give the name of the C macro which will be deﬁned in the generated header, and its default value if no version control system is being used.
-To avoid conﬂicts, the macro name must be changed from its default MODULEVERSION if the version header is to be installed.
+The optional variables GENVERSIONMACRO and GENVERSIONDEFAULT give the name of the C macro which will be defined in the generated header, and its default value if no version control system is being used.
+To avoid conflicts, the macro name must be changed from its default MODULEVERSION if the version header is to be installed.

 Product static builds